 • Pediatric Services, including Dental Visits and Eye Exams

 Catastrophic plans with lower premiums are available to those who are under 30 years old, who are vulnerable to serious accidents and life-threatening infections.
-An important rule change allows those whose plans were canceled to buy a bare-bones catastrophic plan regardless of their age.

 • Make sure you understand how coverage works, including premiums, deductibles, out-of-pocket maximums, co-payments and coinsurance.